 Does Co-Signing Affect In Buying Home In Future For Co-Borrowers?

-- It needs to be proven only by cancelled checks and/or bank statements
+- It needs to be proven only by canceled checks and/or bank statements

 - Cash monthly payments do not count even though the main borrower may have paid receipts

-Many home buyers are reluctant in asking family member to be their non-occupant co-borrowers and often do not want to ask.
-However, many family member are more than happy to help their loved ones realize the dream of home ownership by becoming their non-occupant co-borrowers.
+Many home buyers are reluctant in asking a family member to be their non-occupant co-borrowers and often do not want to ask.
+However, many family members are more than happy to help their loved ones realize the dream of homeownership by becoming their non-occupant co-borrowers.

 - There are many instances where borrowers debt to income ratios exceed the maximum allowed by FHA

-- There are instances where main borrowers has overtime income, part time income, second jobs, and/or self employment income that cannot count when qualifying for mortgage due to not being seasoned for two years
+- There are instances where main borrowers have overtime income, part-time income, second jobs, and/or self-employment income that cannot count when qualifying for a mortgage due to not being seasoned for two years

 - On cases where other income cannot be used, borrowers can add non-occupant co-borrowers to the loan

 - Once the seasoning requirements is reached, the main borrower can refinance their loan and take out the non-occupant co-borrowers